Table.Distinct Function in Power Query

 Note: The Table.Distinct function checks for duplicates with case sensitivity.

-Example: Remove the duplicates from the table.
+Example: Remove the duplicates from the entire table.

 Power Query M